Sage-Startups/SAgeStartupsReplit/replit.md

 ## Overview

 Sage-Startups is a subscription-based full-stack web application that provides AI-powered branding automation for startups.
-The platform now features a comprehensive CRM-style founder dashboard with real-time business analytics, multi-suite navigation system, and interactive goal tracking.
+The platform features a comprehensive CRM-style founder dashboard with real-time business analytics, multi-suite navigation system, interactive goal tracking, and a professional live analytics dashboard.
 Users authenticate via Replit Auth and access features based on their subscription tier across three main suites: Home (founder dashboard), AI Suite (60+ bots), and Business Suite (startup tools).
+The platform includes a complete real-time analytics system for monitoring user behavior, site traffic, and conversions.

 ## User Preferences